 The official Asana Chrome Extension or Add-On allows you to add and search for Asana tasks from any webpage.
-Asana enables teams to move work from start to finish, from tasks and projects to conversations and notifications.
-It's easy to get started with, but it's powerful enough to manage your entire company.
-Any project can have tasks added to it.
-Because it's a web app, you'll be using it mostly through the browser, so using the Chrome add-on makes your life easier.
+Because Asana is a web app, you'll be using it mostly through the browser, so using the Chrome add-on makes your life easier.

 What is the Asana desktop app?

 The native desktop app for Asana eliminates distractions so you can focus on what matters.
-Simply download the app for your operating system, sign in with your email on the web, and you'll be directed to your new favorite app.
+You can download the Asana app for your operating system, sign in with your email on the web, and you'll be directed to the Asana app.
 There is also a native mobile app for working with Asana on the go.